 Due to unforeseen circumstances, you may need to build a shelter or just decide to stay in one place for a few days and not use your tent; an axe in these situations becomes invaluable, and the knife, understandably, takes a back seat.

 Refinishing the Cutting Edge in the Field

-The axe comes out on top here as the shape of the cutting edge is vastly different to the knife.
-The cutting edge on an axe is a bevel and can be brought back to a shaving sharp edge more easily.
+The axe comes out on top here as the shape of the cutting edge is vastly different from the knife.
+The cutting edge on an axe is a bevel and can be brought back to a sharp shaving edge more easily.

 A quick word on safety.
-Both the knife and the axe will be extremely sharp, they need to be to fulfil our needs; a mistake with the knife can inflict a serious wound but a mistake with an axe is on a different level altogether.
+Both the knife and the axe will be extremely sharp; they need to be to fulfill our needs; a mistake with the knife can inflict a serious wound, but a mistake with an axe is on a different level altogether.
 Always have your first-aid kit close at hand and not buried in your pack.

 The Local Laws